QubesOS/qubes-core-admin/doc/qubes-storage.rst

 Domain's storage volumes:

  - `root` - this is where operating system is installed.
-The volume is available read-write to :py:class:`~qubes.vm.templatevm.TemplateVM` and :py:class:`~qubes.vm.standalonevm.StandaloneVM`, and read-only to others (:py:class:`~qubes.vm.appvm.AppVM` and :py:class:`~qubes.vm.dispvm.DispVM`).
+The volume is available read-write to all domain classes.
+It could be made read-only for :py:class:`~qubes.vm.appvm.AppVM` and :py:class:`~qubes.vm.dispvm.DispVM` to implement an untrusted storage domain in the future, but doing so will cause such VMs to set up a device-mapper based copy-on-write layer that redirects writes to the `volatile` volume.
+Whose storage driver may already do CoW, leading to an inefficient CoW-on-CoW setup.
+For this reason, `root` is currently read-write in all cases.
  - `private` - this is where domain's data live.
 The volume is available read-write to all domain classes (including :py:class:`~qubes.vm.dispvm.DispVM`, but data written there is discarded on domain shutdown).
  - `volatile` - this is used for any data that do not to persist.
-This include swap, copy-on-write layer for `root` volume etc.
+This include swap, copy-on-write layer for a future read-only `root` volume etc.
  - `kernel` - domain boot files - operating system kernel, initial ramdisk, kernel modules etc. This volume is provided read-only and should be provided by a storage pool respecting :py:attr:`qubes.vm.qubesvm.QubesVM.kernel` property.